Spicy Crockpot Sweet Potatoes (VIDEO)

 - Spray inside of slow cooker with non-stick spray or olive oil.
 Put sweet potatoes in crockpot, spreading them out in a single layer as much as you can, and dot ing with a little butter if desired.
 Cook on high, stirring a couple of times and pouring off any water that accumulates under the lid.

 - Sweet potatoes are done when they’re completely softened and fragrant, about 3 hours.
 Mash slightly if desired, and season to taste with fresh ground black pepper and sea salt.
 At this point you can brown the sweet potatoes a little in a pre-heated 450F/220C oven for 15-20 minutes.
 We did think that gave good results, but it’s totally optional.
 Serve hot, dotted with a little more butter if desired.

 - Make Ahead Tips: Sweet potatoes can be cut and mixed with olive oil and seasoning earlier in the day.
 Cooked sweet potatoes could be kept in the crockpot on low or warm for a few hours if needed.

-We made this in the Crock-Pot Casserole Crock Slow Cooker which was really perfect for this recipe, but any oval-shaped large slow cooker will work.
+We made this in the Crock-Pot Casserole Crock Slow Cooker (affiliate link) which was really perfect for this recipe, but any oval-shaped large slow cooker will work.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions: